durden/articles/published/python/easily-speeding-up-python-application-start-times/article.md

 Typically Python applications are comprised of several Python source (.py) files.
-The end-user of the application runs these Python source files by supplying them to the python command.
+The end-user of the app runs these Python source files by supplying them to the python command.
 This process instructs the Python interpreter to translate each .py file into [Python byte code](https://docs.python.org/2/glossary.html#term-bytecode) that